Volume of Hypercubes Clipped by Hyperplanes and Combinatorial Identities: Introduction

-Actually, our volume formulas can be seen as a variant of J. Lawrence's formula \cite{lawrence_polytope_1991}.
-However the expression is more concrete and, in particular, has some benefits for the case of small number of hyperplanes but huge dimensional cube.
-Needless to say, one can use our formula even for the case of sufficiently many hyperplanes making up a fully general polytope.
-But the greater the number of hyperplanes, the less useful our formula seems to be, because the characteristics coming from the shape of cube tend to disappear and the formula just become the same with Lawrence's one.
+Our volume formulas have concrete and explicit expressions, which have some benefits for the case of a small number of hyperplanes but a large dimensional cube.
+One can use our formula even for the case of sufficiently many hyperplanes making up a fully general polytope.
+But the greater the number of hyperplanes, the less useful our formula seems to be, because the characteristics coming from the shape of cube tend to disappear and the formula essentially becomes almost the same as Lawrence's.

-General formulas will be presented in Section \ref{sec:severalversion}.
-Let us see the case of two hyperplanes beforehand, which is a corollary of Theorem \ref{thm:mainvee} (the detailed description is given in Section \ref{sec:twoplanes}). \begin{cor} where the half spaces $H_1^+$ and $H_2^+$ are given by
+The general formulas will be described in Section \ref{sec:severalversion}.
+Before doing that, let's look at two hyperplanes, which is a corollary of Theorem \ref{thm:mainvee} (the detailed description is given in Section \ref{sec:twoplanes}).
+Let the half spaces $H_1^+$ and $H_2^+$ be given by